Neulark

 A New Day for People with Parkinson’s Disease

 NEULARK is an innovative clinical trial design for people with Parkinson’s disease.
-The study will evaluate the safety and efficacy of NEU-411, an investigational treatment, for people with a newly-defined form of the disease called, “LRRK2-driven Parkinson’s disease.”
+The study will evaluate the safety and efficacy of NEU-411, an investigational treatment, for a genetically-defined subset of people with Parkinson’s disease.
 This study design uses new technologies to track the symptoms and disease progression of participants, while minimizing the burden of participating in a traditional clinical trial.

 About Parkinson’s Disease